Bobi24/Bobi24/README.md

 - 👋 Hi, I’m @Bobi24
-- 👀 I’m interested in C#
+- 👀 I’m interested in C# and HTML
-- 🌱 I’m currently learning C#,C
+- 🌱 I’m currently learning HTML.
-- 💞️ I’m looking to collaborate on Visual Studio(.NET Framework)
+- 💞️ I’m looking to collaborate on Visual Studio(.NET Framework) and Visual Studio Code.
 - 📫 How to reach me: bobimot077@mail.bg